tsetsova/tsetsova.github.io/_posts/2016-08-02-tdd-at-ladies-of-code.markdown

 ```
 Say I only have a solution implementing 1-10 ("I" to "X"), like the one above.
 Now let's say I want the code to work from 0 to 100.
 The current code would work up to 39, but I may not know that.
 Perhaps my codebase is too complicated or big or I don't even know the codebase.
 All current unit tests are passing.
 But I can't see the limitation.

-If I know certain facts that should always be right I can now test for those!
+If I know certain properties that should always be true I can now test for those!
 I find this to be magical :)

 Give property testing a try at least, I've been really impressed with what it can do!